-To understand your workers and assist them (and your business) in achieving crucial goals, you must have a clear picture of the many phases and touchpoints they encounter while working for your firm.
-The employee journey is a notion adopted and modified from time-tested consumer journey research.
-HR assists businesses in working to increase employee happiness and loyalty by mapping the employee experience in the same manner that enterprises map the consumer journey.
+To understand your workers and assist them (and your business) in achieving crucial goals, you must clearly understand the many phases and touchpoints they encounter while working for your firm.
+The employee journey is adopted and modified from time-tested consumer journey research.
+HR assists businesses in increasing employee happiness and loyalty by mapping the employee experience like enterprises map the consumer journey.

 Companies that have explicit knowledge of the employee journey benefit from the following:

 - An increased employee experience and engagement.
-Employee experience refers to how employees feel about what they encounter and observe during their time as employees at a company.
 Employee experience is a critical component of design thinking applied to employees.
+Employee experience is how employees feel about what they encounter and observe at a company.
 Empathising with the consumer is the first step in any design thinking process—understanding how an employee perceives a situation aids in defining issues and developing solutions.

 - Reinforced company culture